thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-26-announcing-new-robotics-residents.markdown

 We are now accepting applications for [Art-A-Hack™ Special Edition 2018](https://artahack.io/summer-2018/call/) in collaboration with CUNY City Tech.
 As always, Art-A-Hack is completely free to participate and open to anyone.
 We are seeking passionate and curious people to explore projects around two themes: Climate Change: Data & Disinformation; and Emotionally Intelligent Artificial Intelligence & Brain Computer Interfaces.

 {% include image file='art-a-hack.jpg'
-   alt='Art-A-Hack' class='no-border' %}
+   alt='Art-A-Hack promo image' class='no-border' %}

 This special edition of Art-A-Hack will take place in New York City over four Saturdays between June 9th and July 7th (with a break for the July 4th holiday).
 Final project presentations will be held at CUNY City Tech’s theater in downtown Brooklyn on July 13th.
 Deadline to apply is Tuesday, May 8th 11:59 PM ET.
 Please apply to join us and help spread the word by sharing the [Open Call](https://artahack.io/summer-2018/call/)!

 ## ClimateAction.tech, Co-Founded by TWA Director, Highlighted by the Environmental Defense Fund

 In 2017, Thoughtworks Arts Director Andy McWilliams co-founded [ClimateAction.tech](https://climateaction.tech/), a community of technology professionals using their skills, tools, and influence to amplify the Climate Movement.

 [ClimateAction.tech](https://climateaction.tech/) is currently focused on empowering tech sector employees to move their companies forward with sustainability agendas and climate advocacy.
 Their "Sustainability Accelerator" program has linked emerging technology/environmental advocate employees to successful senior-level sustainability coaches in major tech firms.

 The program was recently highlighted in an article published by the Environmental Defense Fund, [4 Corporate Sustainability Trends All Business Leaders Should be Watching in 2018](http://business.edf.org/blog/2018/04/17/4-corporate-sustainability-trends-all-business-leaders-should-be-watching-in-2018).

 {% include image file='emergency-room.jpg'
-   caption='Still from Emergency Room Installation' %}
+   alt='Screens showing climate chaos in a red room' caption='Still from Emergency Room Installation' %}

 Andy’s art practice is currently focused around linking the climate crisis to personal health emergencies.
 He most recent work, [Emergency Room](https://jahya.net/works/emergency-room), is an immersive media installation featuring images of environmental activism amid planetary impacts of climate change, surrounded by a beeping ECG display.